OfferMeThat/OfferMeThat/docs/questions/subjectToLoanApproval.md

 This represents the configuration that form builders set up when creating a Subject to Loan Approval question.
 It includes:

 - **Loan Amount Type** (`loan_amount_type`):
-  - `"fixed_amount"`: Buyer must enter a fixed amount
+  - `"fixed_amount"`: Buyer must enter a fixed amount (with currency selector)
-  - `"percentage"`: Buyer must enter a percentage of purchase price
+  - `"percentage"`: Buyer must enter a percentage of purchase price (with currency selector)
-  - `"amount_or_percentage"`: Buyer can choose between amount or percentage
+  - `"amount_or_percentage"`: Buyer can choose between amount or percentage (defaults to "amount", with currency selectors for both)
   - `"no_amount"`: Don't collect loan amount

 - **Lender Details** (`lender_details`):